CadQuery/cadquery-plugins/plugins/apply_to_each_face/README.md

 ## Usage

-To use this plugin after it has been installed, just import it and use `apply_to_each_face(..)` function. `apply_to_each_face` has two arguments both of which are callbacks
+To use this plugin after it has been installed, just import it and use `apply_to_each_face(..)` function.
+`apply_to_each_face` has two arguments both of which are callbacks

-1. `f_workplane_selector(face)` callback accepts a face and returns cadquery Workplane instance that is passed to the next callback.
+1. `f_workplane_selector(face)` callback accepts a face and returns CadQuery Workplane instance that is passed to the next callback.
-    Two variants of this callback are provided both of which choose workplane center of origin at face center (`Face.Center()`), face normal at face center as Z axis.
-They have different methods of X axis selector
+    Two variants of this callback are provided both of which choose workplane center of origin at face center (`Face.Center()`) and face normal at face center as Z axis.
+They have different methods of X axis selection
     1. `XAxisInPlane` (recommended in most cases) - a callable that chooses x axis that is simultaneously perpendicular to face normal at center and belongs to one of user-provided planes (specified by their normal vectors).
 Plane normal vectors are checked in the order they are provided and the first one that is not collinear with face normal is used.
       The plugin provides the following plane lists
       - `WORLD_AXIS_PLANES_XY_ZX_YZ`
       - `WORLD_AXIS_PLANES_XY_YZ_ZX`